Vatican Tours : Vatican Museums, Sistine Chapel and St. Peter’s Basilica

 For those who are still not convinced that a guided tour of the Vatican is their thing, why not consider a skip the line ticket (booked in advance) and renting one of the audio guides for 8€ directly from the Vatican Museums.

-Booking online in advance will save you 1€, and the audio guide will ensure you will still get enough detail on the attractions.
+Booking online in advance (on this website) will save you 1€, and the audio guide will ensure you will still get enough detail on the attractions.

 Whatever tour you decide to embark on at the Vatican, you cannot fail to be impressed by the sheer amount of art, history, opulence and beauty of this small city state.
 It’s the trip of a lifetime, so make sure you plan wisely.